-The last thing you want to do is trash a set of perfectly good sheets because of a few spots.
-Removing blood from your sheets can be done in quite a few ways, and if one method doesn’t work, another might be the trick.
+The last thing you want to do is trash a set of perfectly good sheets because of a few stains.
+Removing blood stains from your sheets can be done in quite a few ways, and if one method doesn’t work, another might be the trick.

 This method works best for light colors or white sheets—hydrogen peroxide may bleach darker colors.

 There’s a reason it's a staple item in every single home.
 Hydrogen peroxide will bleach fabric and remove fluids from the fibers, which is why it's your best bet.
-Before reaching for that square, brown bottle in your medicine cabinet (you know, the one you bought in 2002?) you’ll want to rinse the stains with cold water to fade them as much as possible.
-Avoid warm water—it can cause the stain to set.
+Before reaching for that square, brown bottle in your medicine cabinet (you know, the one you bought in 2002?) you’ll want to rinse the bloodstains with cold water to fade them as much as possible.
 Pour a few teaspoons of the hydrogen peroxide directly on the stains and let it do its thing for a few minutes.